sfraint/wireless-n64-controller/building.md

 ### 3. Print the battery pak pieces

-You can print the battery pak pieces yourself and save some money, or you could have a 3d-print shop print them for you.
+You can print the battery pak pieces yourself with your (or a friend's) 3d printer and save some money, or you could have a 3d-print shop print them for you.
 The `.stl` (and `.step`) files for printing are in subdirectories under the `battery_pak/` directory in this repo.

 See [battery pak readme](battery_pak/README.md) for more details.